JvanKatwijk/qt-dab/README.md

 # Qt-DAB-3.4 [![Build Status](https://travis-ci.org/JvanKatwijk/qt-dab.svg?branch=master)](https://travis-ci.org/JvanKatwijk/qt-dab)

 Qt-DAB-3.4.1 is software for Windows, Linux and Raspberry Pi for listening to terrestrial Digital Audio Broadcasting (DAB and DAB+).
-Qt-DAB is accompanied by its little brother dabMini, built on the same set of sources.
+Qt-DAB is accompanied by its little brother dabMini and the other brother dab-2, all built on the same set of sources.

 ------------------------------------------------------------------
 README FIRST  === README FIRST === README FIRST === README FIRST